 Regardless, online/web wallets are the least secure type of wallet so we wouldn’t recommend using one anyway.

-In this section we will aim to answer some common questions about Litecoin wallets and using Litecoin.
+In this section we will aim to answer some common questions about Litecoin wallets and using Litecoin for payments.

 A Litecoin address is similar to your email address.
 It is a public string of letters and numbers that you can give to people.
 Other people who have access to one of your addresses can send you litecoin.

-You can use a public blockexplorer to check the balance of any address.
+You can use a public blockexplorer to check the balance of any LTC address.